Website Annotation

 • CSS inspection for precise implementation feedback

-If you’re evaluating tools, start here: visual feedback tools beyond price and this practical guide to how to inspect CSS for faster website QA.
+If you're evaluating tools, start here: best website annotation tools and this practical guide to how to inspect CSS for faster website QA.

 Best practices